Sugar Free Gum: Good or Bad of Chewing Gum for Teeth?

 Like sugar, they are white and are sweet to the taste.
 However, unlike sugars, they contain little to no calories and cannot be metabolized by oral bacteria.
 This is important since sugar is the primary fuel for the strains of destructive bacteria responsible for dental caries, periodontal disease, and damaging plaque.
-By eliminating this crucial food source, switching to sugar-free gums can contribute to a healthier mouth.
+By eliminating this crucial food source, switching to sugar free gum can contribute to a healthier mouth.

 I also advise our patients to avoid products with artificial sweeteners.
 While many artificial sweeteners, such as aspartame and saccharin are FDA-approved, they have been linked to a variety of ill effects from attention deficit and hyperactivity disorder (ADHD) to cancer.
 Furthermore, some artificial sweeteners contribute to dry mouth.
-With a much better alternative readily available on the market today in the form of sugar alcohols, it doesn’t make sense to buy sugar-free gums that contain artificial sweeteners.
+With a much better alternative readily available on the market today in the form of sugar alcohols, it doesn’t make sense to buy sugar free gum that contains artificial sweeteners.

-On Balance: Sugar-free Gums Are Good For Oral Health
+On Balance: Sugarfree Gum Is Good For Oral Health

-On balance sugar-free gums that contain alcohol sugars, such as sorbitol, mannitol, and especially xylitol, is a significant net benefit for oral health.
-Provided that patients avoid sugar-free gums that use artificial sweeteners or contain preservatives, such as butylated hydroxytoluene (BHT), we recommend regular usage of sugar-free gum to freshen breath, ward off dry mouth, or just for fun.
+On balance sugar free gum that contain alcohol sugars, such as sorbitol, mannitol, and especially xylitol, is a significant net benefit for oral health.
+Provided that patients avoid sugar free gum that uses artificial sweeteners or contain preservatives, such as butylated hydroxytoluene (BHT), we recommend regular usage of sugar free gum to freshen breath, ward off dry mouth, or just for fun.

 Without all the synthetic ingredients and artificial flavors.

-Glee Gum is a natural chewing gum.
+Glee Gum is natural chewing gum.
 It has no artificial flavors.
 No artificial colors.
 No artificial sweeteners.
 No preservatives.
 Non-GMO verified.
 Classic Glee Gum is sweetened with Non-GMO cane sugar and brown rice syrup.
-Sugar-Free Glee Gum is sweetened with 100% xylitol from American birch and beech trees for added dental benefits.
+Sugar Free Glee Gum is sweetened with 100% xylitol from American birch and beech trees for added dental benefits.

 Pur gum and mints are completely sugar and aspartame-free.
 The gum is made with 100% all-natural flavors.
 They are also 100% gluten-free and perfect for individuals with celiac or sensitivities to gluten.
 No animals or animal by-products are used and they are certified Vegan.
 The gum is Swiss-Made and certified non-GMO (genetically modified organisms).
 The gum is naturally sweetened with 100% Xylitol, a natural sugar alcohol derived from wood and is just as sweet as sugar.
 The gum is also 100% nut, peanut, and soy free.